mogenius/docs/mogenius/docs/general/plans-pricing.md

 Each subscription plan includes the core features of mogenius with a fully automated DevOps workflow: cloud hosting on hyper-scaling infrastructure, automated Kubernetes setup, CDN from Cloudflare, and CI/CD pipeline with Github connectivity.
 The subscription plans are designed for different phases of your project, each plan including different cloud resources and additional features to support you in later stages of development.
 :::

-- **Free:** If you choose this plan no credit card details are required.
+- **Community:** If you choose this plan no credit card details are required.
 You can test the platform for as long as you like and deploy services to run smaller projects and prototypes.
 - **Starter:** With the Starter plan you can start any service within mogenius.
 It contains enough resources to cover multiple services and for example a MySQL database.
 - **Advanced:** This plan is best for running a production site and projects with a growing user base, and a great starting point for scaling your application.
 - **Professional:** The Professional plan is designed for larger projects, demanding applications, and a high number of users of your application.